PaulRBerg/hardhat-packager/README.md

     // What contracts to keep the artifacts and the bindings for.
     contracts: ["MyToken", "ERC20"],
     // Whether to include the TypeChain factories or not.
-    // If this is enabled, you need to run the TypeChain files through the TypeScript compiler before shipping to the registry.
+    // If this is enabled, you need to compile the TypeChain files with the TypeScript compiler before shipping to the registry.
     includeFactories: true,
   },
 };